cauz-santos/Training/Day 6. Diversity and Structure Analysis with SNPs.md

 After running PCA with PLINK, we will visualize the results using R.
 Copy the following script into RStudio (or an interactive R session on the cluster) and run it.

+*Please change the path to your pca results in the script:

 ```r
 # ================================